 Experts generally consider BMI for kids to be a good measure of body fat, at least among heavier children.
-But there are some cases in which BMI might be misleading.
+But in some cases it might be misleading.
 Athletic kids, in particular, may fall into the overweight category when they are actually muscular.

 Your child's BMI is important, but it is only a piece of the picture.
 If a BMI percentile indicates that your child is not within the healthy range, she needs a complete weight and lifestyle evaluation with a pediatrician.

-Tips for a BMI Percentile in Healthy Range
+Tips for a BMI Percentile in the Healthy Range

 - 5: Everyone in your family needs five servings of vegetables and fruits.
 Keep serving them even if kids don't eat them.
-Familiarity increases the likelihood that they'll eventually try a food.
+If they see a food over and over, they’re more likely to try it eventually.
 Give a fruit or vegetable with every snack or meal.

-- 2: Limit TV-watching to no more than two hours a day.
+- 2: Limit TV-watching to no more than 2 hours a day.
 Family members who use other "screens" -- video games or computers, for instance -- get less TV time.
-Experts also recommend not having TVs in bedrooms.
+And kick the TV out of all bedrooms.

-- 1: Get one hour of physical activity.
-Add up the minutes each family member is moving -- it should be 60 minutes or more.
+- 1: Get 1 hour of physical activity.
+Add up the minutes each family member is moving -- it should be 60 minutes or more for each person.
 Start small and keep adding if necessary.
 The goal is to have all those minutes be at least moderate activity, sweating after about 10 minutes.

 - 0: That's how many sugar-sweetened beverages you should have a day.
 Juice drinks such as lemonade and fruit punch, sodas, tea, and coffee can all have added sugar.
 Stick to water and reduced-fat milk instead.